Hazegard/Goauld-doc/content/en/03-server/01-services.md

 weight: 1
 ---

-To allow agent to tunnel SSH connection over different transports, the server must expose the corresponding service, then decapsulate the traffic and forward it to the SSHD server.
+To allow agents to tunnel SSH connection over different transports, the server must expose the corresponding service, then decapsulate the traffic and forward it to the SSHD server.

 > [!NOTE]